AmarSaini/Computer-Animation-and-Simulation/README.md

-# Computer Animation and Simulation Topics
+# Computer Animation and Simulation

 These projects were implemented in the Standalone Interactive Graphics (SIG) Toolkit, created by Professor Marcelo Kallmann, and Unity.